neuralmidifx/neuralmidifx.github.io/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/xcq-VWo0Y6U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-## Source Code

-[View it on GitHub][repo]{: .btn .fs-5 .mb-4 .mb-md-0 }

-{: .warning }
-> Please note that this project is still in development and is subject to change.
-We will be updating the documentation as we continue to refine the wrapper/template.

 ## Citing NeuralMidiFx

 If you use NeuralMidiFx in your research, please cite it as follows: